MinchinWeb/minchin.ca/content/pages/20projects.md

 - **Lakeside Costco** -- 2024-25, Lloydminster, Alberta -- Traffic generation,
   traffic distribution, intersection capacity analysis, roundabout capacity review <!-- 3595.E01 -->
-- **Aurora Meadows Outline Plan TIA** -- 2024-25, East Vistas, Leduc County, Alberta -- *For an urban residential node between Beaumont and Nisku.
+- **Aurora Meadows Outline Plan Update TIA** -- 2024-25, East Vistas, Leduc County, Alberta -- *For an urban residential node between Beaumont and Nisku.
   Part of me wishes that Highway 625 (that runs along the south side of both the development and Beaumont) would have been designated a "future freeway" (aka Edmonton Ring Road #2) a long time ago....* -- Traffic generation, traffic distribution, capacity analysis <!-- 4173.T01 -->